 Air Force Aid Society

-The Air Force Aid Society, or AFAS, is the official charity of the United States Air Force.
-The Society supports the Air Force mission by providing worldwide emergency financial assistance to airmen and their eligible family members.
+The Air Force Aid Society is the official charity of the United States Air Force.
+The society supports the Air Force mission by providing worldwide emergency financial assistance to airmen and their eligible family members.

-The Society provides interest free loans and grants to active duty Air Force members and their dependent family members, retired Air Force members, Air National Guard and Air Force Reserve personnel on extended active duty over 15 days under Title 10, U.S.C.
+The Society provides interest free loans and grants to active duty Air Force members and their dependent family members, retired Air Force members, Air National Guard and Air Force Reserve personnel.

 Air Force Aid Society helps with things like basic living expenses (rent, utilities or food), emergency leave transportation, car repair, medical/dental expenses, bridge loans for funeral expenses and special situations and/or unique needs.